systemic diseases "signals" in the mouth

 Many systemic diseases leave "signals" in the mouth, making oral health an important window to overall health.
 The following are some common associated diseases and their typical oral manifestations:

-• Manifestations: Severe, recurrent gum redness, swelling, and bleeding (increased risk of periodontal disease that is difficult to control); dry mouth; sweet or acetone-like breath (fruity smell); slow wound healing; susceptibility to oral fungal infections (e.g., oral candidiasis/thrush, appearing as white patches).
+Manifestations: Severe and recurrent gum redness, swelling and bleeding (high risk of uncontrollable periodontal disease); dry mouth; sweet or acetone-like breath (fruity odor); slow wound healing; high susceptibility to oral fungal infections (e.g., oral candidiasis/thrush, characterized by white patches).

-• Sjögren's Syndrome: Extreme dry mouth; thick, stringy saliva; smooth, glossy tongue; rampant tooth decay; difficulty swallowing.
+1).
+Sjögren's Syndrome: Extreme dry mouth; thick, ropy saliva; smooth and glossy tongue; rampant dental caries; difficulty swallowing.

-• Crohn's Disease / Ulcerative Colitis: Recurrent, painful mouth ulcers similar to intestinal ulcers; gums may become enlarged with a cobblestone appearance.
+2).
+Crohn's Disease / Ulcerative Colitis: Recurrent and painful oral ulcers similar to intestinal ulcers; gums may be hyperplastic with a cobblestone-like appearance.

-• AIDS (HIV): Severe, recurring oral herpes; fungal infections (thrush); oral hairy leukoplakia (white, hairy patches on the sides of the tongue that cannot be wiped off).
+3).
+AIDS (HIV): Severe recurrent oral herpes; fungal infections (thrush); oral hairy leukoplakia (white, hair-like patches on the tongue margins that cannot be wiped off).

 4. Blood Diseases

-• Anemia: Pale oral mucosa and gums; smooth, atrophic, and painful tongue (glossitis).
+(1) Anemia: Pale oral mucosa and gums; smooth, atrophic and painful tongue (glossitis).

-• Leukemia: Abnormally swollen gums that are pale or dark red; spontaneous, persistent bleeding; poor response to常规 periodontal treatment.
+(2) Leukemia: Abnormally swollen gums (pale or dark red); spontaneous and persistent bleeding; poor response to routine periodontal treatment.

 5. Osteoporosis